hz2657/Spring2020-Project4-group3/README.md

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 * Ziyang Zhang and Huizhe Zhu: implemented Altering Least Squares and postprocessing with Kernal Ridge Regression.
-* Mengying Shi and Xinyi Bian: implemented ALS with regularizations(R1 and R2).
+* Mengying Shi and Xinyi Bian: implemented ALS with regularizations(R1 and R2)and postprocessing with Kernal Ridge Regression.
 * Kangli Feng: Debug the code for RMSE and Presentations